 31. Purchaser’s order

-As soon as practicable after selling any stock at Midland Saleyard, a stock agent shall give the purchaser a written order, signed by or on behalf of the stock agent, authorizing the purchaser to take possession of the stock.
+As soon as practicable after selling any stock at Midland Saleyard, a stock agent shall give the purchaser a written order, signed by or on behalf of the stock agent, authorising the purchaser to take possession of the stock.

-[Regulation 31 inserted in Gazette 2 February 1996 p.
+[Regulation 31 inserted in Gazette 2 Feb 1996 p.
 391.]